21y4d/nmapAutomator/README.md

 - [x] Add network scanning type, so nmapAutomator can discover live hosts on the network.
 - [ ] Enable usage of multiple scan types in one scan.
 - [ ] Enable scanning of multiple hosts in one scan.
-- [ ] Add remote mode, which uses POSIX commands only without nmap or any external tools.
+- [ ] Fully implement Remote Mode on all scans

 **Feel free to send your pull requests :)**